 The Franks had the castle under their occupation for almost two centuries after they attacked it in the 13th century.
 In 1460, the Castle of Kyparissia was conquered by the Turks, until 1820 when the Greek War of Independence se the town free.

 All the battles that took place have destroyed a big part of the castle with the bulwarks the walls and the cistern been destroyed.
-In 1970 the Greek Government tried to restore the Castle and this is the time that they built an open-air theatre that hosts evens mostly durin the summer time.
+In 1970 the Greek Government tried to restore the Castle.
+This is the time that they built an open-air theatre that hosts evens mostly durin the summer time.

 Archeological Site of Kyparissia Peristeria